 In ground ponds (below) are a meditative paradise but maintenance is also required as the plants that are needed for proper PH will reproduce every few years and pumps need to be cleaned twice yearly.
 Proper installation is crucial to prevent leaks and you won’t want to skimp on the liner or the filter system.

 Retention Walls and Dry Creek Beds

 Retainer walls are extremely valuable in challenging topography.
 Large stone blocks are from 50 to 80 lbs each and need to be laid by a professional.
 Retainer walls should always be installed on a concrete footer appropriate to the height of the wall and PVC or 1/2 inch mortar free weep holes should be along each foundation.

 The weep holes should be covered by landscape fabric and back filled with gravel and/or high quality topsoil or bed fill for planting.
 Remember these are just big flower pots so the soil must be a planting medium topped with native shredded mulch.

 Dry Creek beds are very useful in the Hill Country landscape.
 We’re hilly and that is what makes us special, but it also make gardening and erosion a challenge sometimes.
 Water will always take the path of least resistance, so just go with the flow…the larger the rock the less chance of them moving.

-Never use more than 3 colors or textures in rock and stonework.
-The landscape can begin to look a bit riotous with too many colors going on so stay neutral and add colorful additions in a meaningful way.
+Avoid using more than 3 colors or textures in rock and stonework.
+The landscape can begin to look a bit riotous with too many colors going on, so stay neutral and add colorful additions in a meaningful way.